-- 1.59 The Places for Everyone Plan began life as a joint Development Plan Document of the ten Greater Manchester districts.
-Following a recommendation from AGMA Executive Board in November 2014, the 10 Local Planning Authorities in Greater Manchester (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan) agreed to prepare a joint Development Plan Document to set out the approach to housing and employment land across Greater Manchester for the next 20 years. - 1.60 Four consultations have taken place in relation to the GMSF.
+- 1.60 Four consultations have taken place in relation to the GMSF.
 The first, in November 2014 was on the scope of the plan and our initial evidence base, the second in November 2015, was on the vision, strategy and strategic growth options, and the third, on a Draft Plan in October 2016. - 1.61 The fourth and most recent consultation on The Greater Manchester Plan for Homes, Jobs and the Environment: the Greater Manchester Spatial Framework Revised Draft 2019 (GMSF 2019) took place in 2019.
 It received over 17,000 responses.
 The responses received informed the production of GMSF 2020.
-The withdrawal of Stockport Council in December 2020 prevented GMSF 2020 proceeding to Regulation 19 Publication stage and instead work was undertaken to prepare PfE 2021. - 1.62 (AM1.14) Where a local planning authority withdraws from a joint plan and that plan continues to have substantially the same effect as the original joint plan on the remaining authorities, s28(7) of the Planning and Compulsory Purchase Act 2004 provides that any step taken in relation to the plan must be treated as a step taken by the remaining authorities for the purposes of the joint plan.
-On this basis, it is proposed was agreed to proceed directly to Publication stage under Regulation 19 of the Town and Country Planning (Local Planning) England Regulations 2012. - 1.63 (AM1.15)The consultation under Regulation 19 ran for 8 weeks, starting in August 2021.
+The withdrawal of Stockport Council in December 2020 prevented GMSF 2020 proceeding to Regulation 19 Publication stage and instead work was undertaken to prepare PfE 2021. - 1.62 Where a local planning authority withdraws from a joint plan and that plan continues to have substantially the same effect as the original joint plan on the remaining authorities, s28(7) of the Planning and Compulsory Purchase Act 2004 provides that any step taken in relation to the plan must be treated as a step taken by the remaining authorities for the purposes of the joint plan.
+On this basis, it was agreed to proceed directly to Publication stage under Regulation 19 of the Town and Country Planning (Local Planning) England Regulations 2012. - 1.63 The consultation under Regulation 19 ran for 8 weeks, starting in August 2021.
 The draft joint DPD (Places for Everyone) and all representations received during the Regulation 19 consultation were sent to the Secretary of State (the "Submission stage") pursuant to Reg.
 22 of the Local Planning Regulations.
-Following that, three independent inspectors were appointed to examine the plan and the formal hearing sessions of the examination began in November 2022.
-At this stage, whilst anyone can make a representation on any point, only those pertaining to 'soundness' will be taken into account by the Inspector(s).
-The term 'sound' is used to describe a Local Plan that has been prepared in accordance with what Government expects of local planning authorities.
-These expectations are set out in paragraph 35 of the National Planning Policy Framework:
+Following that, three independent inspectors were appointed to examine the plan and the formal hearing sessions of the examination began in November 2022. - 1.64 Following an 8 week period of consultation on proposed modifications to the Submitted Plan and the publication of the Inspectors' report in February 2024, the nine PfE authorities resolved to adopt the plan on 21st March 2024.
+As such the PfE Plan forms part of the development plan for each of the nine PfE authorities.